ambidesign/dawg-info/terms.md

-Dawg is an AI-powered calorie tracker designed to help Users estimate the nutritional content of their meals by uploading pictures of food.
-The App provides calorie estimates and other nutritional information based on AI analysis.
+Dawg is a self-improvement app designed to help people improve their fitness, health, focus, productivity and more through daily tasks, challenges, and routines.
 Important Note: Dawg is not a substitute for professional medical advice, diagnosis, or treatment.